 Avoid the scramble for an open outlet at coffee shops, libraries and airports.

-Instead, go with the Lenovo Yoga C630 (starting at $859.99).
-With up to 22 hours of continuous run-time, this versatile two-in-one laptop will never leave you stranded with a dying battery.
+Instead, go with the full HD version of the Dell XPS 13 (starting at $899.99).
+With up to 19 hours and 24 minutes of continuous run-time, this versatile touch laptop will never leave you stranded with a dying battery.

 Most portable laptop